-I hereby establish an American Funds Traditional IRA, appoint Capital Bank and Trust Company (CB&T) as Custodian and acknowledge that I have received, read and agree to the terms set forth in the American Funds Traditional or Roth IRA Custodial Agreement.
-I acknowledge that I have read and agree to the terms of the current prospectus(es) of the fund(s) selected and consent to the \$10 setup fee and the annual custodial fee (currently \$10).
+I hereby establish an American Funds traditional IRA, appoint Capital Bank and Trust Company (CB&T) as Custodian and acknowledge that I have received, read and agree to the terms set forth in the American Funds Custodial Agreement.
+I acknowledge that I have read the current prospectus(es) of the funds selected in the investment instructions section.

 I understand that I and all shareholders at my address will receive one copy of fund documents (such as annual reports and proxy statements) unless I opt out by calling (800) 421-4225.

-I agree to the conditions of the online/telephone exchange and withdrawal authorization unless I have declined those privileges and agree to indemnify and hold harmless CB&T; any of its affiliates or mutual funds managed by such affiliates; and each of their respective directors; trustees; officers; employees; and agents from any loss, expense or cost arising from such instructions once the online/telephone exchange and/or withdrawal privileges have been established.
+I consent to the \$10 setup fee and the annual custodial fee (currently \$10).
+I agree to the conditions of the online/telephone exchange and/or withdrawal authorization unless I have checked the boxes in Section 4.

+I agree to hold harmless and indemnify CB&T; any of its affiliates or mutual funds managed by such affiliates; and each of their respective directors; officers; employees; and agents from any loss, expense or cost arising from such instructions once the telephone and website exchange privileges have been established.

-I certify under penalty of perjury that my Social Security number is correct.
-I also certify that, if I am married and have not named my spouse as primary beneficiary, I have consulted my financial professional about the need for spousal consent.
+I certify under penalty of perjury that my Social Security number provided on this application is correct, that I have designated the beneficiary(ies) listed in this application and that, if I am married and have not named my spouse as primary beneficiary, I have consulted my financial professional about the need for spousal consent.
 If no beneficiary is named, the Custodial Agreement default will apply.

-I authorize the financial professional assigned to my account to have access to my account and to act on my behalf with respect to my account.
+I authorize the financial professional assigned to my account to have access to my account and act on my behalf with respect to my account.
 If applicable, I acknowledge that I have received and read a copy of my financial professional's SEC Form CRS.
 I understand that to comply with federal regulations, information provided on this application will be used to verify my identity.
 For example, my identity may be verified through the use of a database maintained by a third party.
-If CB&T is unable to verify my identity, I understand that CB&T may need to take action, possibly including closing my account and withdrawing the shares at the current market price, and that such action may have tax consequences, including a tax penalty.
+If CB&T is unable to verify my identity, I understand it may need to take action, possibly including closing my account and withdrawing the shares at the current market price, and that such action may have tax consequences, including a tax penalty.